 OHSU is known for providing the most comprehensive health care services in Oregon, bringing patients the benefits of cutting-edge research and treatments found nowhere else in the region.
-With the goal of improving the health of Oregon and beyond, OHSU is expanding its South Waterfront campus with the addition of three buildings.
+With the goal of improving the health of Oregon and beyond, OHSU has expanded its South Waterfront campus with the addition of three buildings.

-- The Center for Health & Healing Building 2 building project broke ground In April 2016.
-This new health care facility will offer complex surgery and interventional procedures, clinical space for the Knight Cancer Institute — to include cancer clinics, infusion services and areas for clinical trials — and clinical space for the Digestive Health Center and Preoperative Medicine Clinic.
-A retail pharmacy, lab services, food options, waiting areas and outdoor terraces are also planned.
+- The Center for Health & Healing Building 2 This new health care facility offers complex surgery and interventional procedures, clinical space for the Knight Cancer Institute — including cancer clinics, infusion services and areas for clinical trials — and clinical space for the Digestive Health Center and Preoperative Medicine Clinic.
+Food options, waiting areas and outdoor terraces are also available.

 The Oregon State Legislature played a large role in the construction of the research building by passing a bill in 2014 to fund a $200 million request as a state partnership component in meeting the Knight Cancer Challenge.
 The decision by Oregon’s leadership marks a significant milestone on the road to pursue scientific breakthroughs that could save millions of lives.